MikaKpk/neat-firefox/README.md

 1. If that folder does not have a `chrome` folder, create a folder, name it `chrome`.
 1. In the `chrome` folder, create a file named `userChrome.css`
 1. Copy and paste the code into your `userChrome.css` file that you have created.
-<br/>**WARNING:** Newer versions of Firefox with Mojave or Windows 10 Dark Mode will cause Firefox to use the `Dark` theme by default.
-In this case, you should use the [userChrome-dark.css](./userChrome-dark.css) theme.
 1. Restart Firefox and enjoy!

 ### Nothing has changed for me